stanfordLINQS/SQcircuit/README.md

 eigenValues, eigenVectros = cr.run(numBand = N)
 ```

-## Installation
-To use SQcircuit, you just need to put `circuit.py` and `PhysicsConstants.py` from [source](https://github.com/taha1373/SQcircuit/tree/master/source) folder inside your project folder and follow the [**Quick Tutorial**](#Quick-Tutorial) and [**Examples**](#Examples) sections.

 ## Examples

-To see how SQcircuit is working and its robustness, we put several examples from the sate of the art superconducting circuits in the litreture, which SQcircuit can efficiently calculate the spectrum of those circuits.
+To see how SQcircuit is working and its robustness, we put several examples from the sate of the art
+superconducting circuits in the litreture, which SQcircuit can efficiently calculate the spectrum of those circuits.

 * [Zero-Pi Qubit](https://github.com/stanfordLINQS/Qcircuit/blob/main/examples/zeroPiQubit.ipynb)
 * [Inductively Shunted Circuits](https://github.com/stanfordLINQS/Qcircuit/blob/main/examples/inductivelyShunted.ipynb)